 - participate in setting Council’s strategic directions

-- oversee the Council budget, including its resource allocation, expenditure
+- oversee the Council budget, including its resource allocation, expenditure and service delivery

 How much time will you need to commit?